Mar 17, 2018

 - Integrate learning from general education, career-specific courses and co-curricular experiences to critically evaluate challenges working in a customer-driven work environment.

-- Bachelor of Science in Hospitality Management with a Specialization in Culinary Arts.
+- Bachelor of Science degree in Hospitality Management with a Specialization in Culinary Arts.
 (The Culinary Arts specialization is only available to students who have completed the designated professional electives at The Chef’s Academy.)

-- Bachelor of Science in Hospitality Management with a Specialization in Pastry Arts.
+- Bachelor of Science degree in Hospitality Management with a Specialization in Pastry Arts.
 (The Pastry Arts specialization is only available to students who have completed the designated professional electives at The Chef’s Academy.)

 - ACC 1010 - Accounting I †